-The following compensation discussion and analysis provides information regarding the Company's executive compensation objectives, principles, practices and decisions as they relate to the following named executive officers of the Company (the "Named Executives") for 2019:
+The following compensation discussion and analysis provides information regarding the Company's executive compensation objectives, principles, practices and decisions as they relate to the following named executive officers of the Company (the "Named Executives") for 2020:

-- Russell A. Childs, CEO and President of the Company and its operating subsidiary, SkyWest Airlines (the "Chief Executive"); - Robert J. Simmons, Chief Financial Officer of the Company and its operating subsidiary, SkyWest Airlines; - Wade J. Steel, Chief Commercial Officer of the Company and its operating subsidiary, SkyWest Airlines; - Michael B. Thompson, Chief Operating Officer of SkyWest Airlines; - Eric J. Woodward, Chief Accounting Officer of the Company and its operating subsidiary, SkyWest Airlines; and - Terry M. Vais, former Chief Operating Officer of ExpressJet Airlines, Inc. ("ExpressJet")
+- Russell A. Childs, CEO and President of the Company and its operating subsidiary, SkyWest Airlines (the "Chief Executive"); - Robert J. Simmons, Chief Financial Officer of the Company and its operating subsidiary, SkyWest Airlines; - Wade J. Steel, Chief Commercial Officer of the Company and its operating subsidiary, SkyWest Airlines; - Eric J. Woodward, Chief Accounting Officer of the Company and its operating subsidiary, SkyWest Airlines; - Greg S. Wooley, Executive Vice President Operations of SkyWest Airlines; and - Michael B. Thompson, former Chief Operating Officer of SkyWest Airlines.

-Mr. Vais separated from the Company on February 12, 2019.
-Mr. Vais was not granted any equity grants or cash incentives for his 2019 services.
+Mr. Thompson separated from the Company on October 26, 2020.
 As a result, he is only included in the compensation discussion and analysis sections below to the extent applicable.